semajrolyat/semajrolyat.github.io/gwu/fa18/cs1012/_posts/2018-09-06-exercises.md

 In your ```cs1012``` folder create a subfolder named ```09_06_2018```.
 Save all of your work from today in this folder.
 When you complete your work, zip the ```09_06_2018``` folder and submit it to blackboard.
 These exercises are due before the next class.

+You **MUST** include comments in your code.
+If your code contains no comments, it is incomplete and will not receive credit.
+Comments are as important to your code as the code itself.

 #### Exercise 1 - Hello World!
 Write a "Hello World" script using spyder.
 Save this script as ```hello.py```.
 Run the script and verify the expected output is produced in spyder's Python console.